-It works for young people, who get the opportunity to participate in the world of work and gain practical experience that shows how they can become valuable and productive member of the workforce.
+They work for young people, who get the opportunity to participate in the world of work and gain valuable practical experience.

-It works for employers, who see work experience as vital in providing a talent pipeline for their business.
-And it works for the wider economy and society, as it brings more people into work and out of long-term unemployment.
+They work for employers, who see work experience as vital in providing a talent pipeline for their business.
+And they work for the wider economy and society, as it brings more people into work and out of long-term unemployment.

 Apart from making a real difference to someone’s working life, offering work experience is beneficial for organisations for a number of reasons:

-- Recruitment opportunities: providing work experience placements can be a way to access the local labour market and explore a talent pool that the employer may not have otherwise considered.
+Recruitment opportunities: having work experience placements can introduce new ideas and open up access to a pool of talent in the local labour market that may not otherwise have been considered.

-- Staff development: supervising and coaching young people on work experience offers an excellent opportunity to develop the management capabilities of existing employers, particularly those who may not normally have any line management responsibilities.
+Staff development: supervising and coaching young people on work experience/placements offers an excellent opportunity to develop the management capabilities of existing employers, particularly those who may not normally have any line management responsibilities.

 A more engaged workforce: providing work experience sends a positive message to the wider workforce about the values of the organisation, which can strengthen employee engagement.